 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-- Stoneground yellow cornmeal—or white cornmeal, if you prefer that.
-Do not use a cornbread mix or blend.
+- Stoneground yellow cornmeal — or white cornmeal, if you prefer that.
+This is not the same thing as cornbread mix.

 How to make the best Cornbread Muffins

-Preheat the oven to 400°F. Line a muffin tin with cupcake liners and spray with nonstick cooking spray.
+Preheat the oven to 400°F. Line a muffin tin with cupcake liners and spray with baking spray.
 Set aside.

 Combine the dry ingredients.
 Measure the cornmeal, flour, baking powder, salt and chopped jalapeño into a large mixing bowl.
 Stir until combined.